-- While not returning as supporting character for Alita it seems he gets a bit of spotlight again with chapter 113 of Last Order, and regains his memories in Chapter 121.
+- While not returning as supporting character for Alita he gets a bit of spotlight again with chapter 113 of Last Order, and regains his memories in Chapter 121.

 - Alas, Poor Villain: Being connected to Alita via Berserker cells, a dying Zapan shows Alita that after all he did he wished it was only a dream and could still be together with his girlfriend he accidentally killed.
 His final action is using what remains of his body to break Alita's fall and save her.

 - Came Back Wrong: As in the only remained of his humanity being his rage, and with an ungodly powerful body.